Evangelion: 1.0 You Are (Not) Alone: English-language release

-Evangelion: 1.0 was screened at various English-language festivals between July 2008 and March 2009, including the Seattle International Film Festival, Anime Expo in Los Angeles, the San Diego Comic-Con, the Waterloo Festival for Animated Cinema and the AFI Dallas International Film Festival.
+Evangelion: 1.0 was screened at various English-language festivals between July 2008 and March 2009, including the Seattle International Film Festival, Anime Expo in Los Angeles, San Diego Comic-Con, the Waterloo Festival for Animated Cinema and the AFI Dallas International Film Festival.
 In November 2008, Funimation issued a cease and desist order to fansubbers of Evangelion: 1.0 on behalf of Nippon TV, along with several other anime properties.
 Then, on December 31, 2008, Funimation announced that it had acquired the rights to the first Rebuild of Evangelion film.
 On May 23, 2009, the cast for the film's English dub was announced at Anime Boston, with Spike Spencer and Allison Keith reprising their respective roles as Shinji Ikari and Misato Katsuragi.
 The film was shown at limited engagements in theaters in the United States before premiering in Canada on September 30.
 The film is rated PG-13 in the United States for action, violence, and some nudity.
 You Are (Not) Alone was screened in at least 77 film theaters across North America, 60 of which are in Canada.
 Funimation released Evangelion: 1.01 on DVD in North America on November 17, 2009, and later released 1.11 on Blu-ray and DVD on March 9, 2010.

 The film was first released on DVD in Australia by Red Ant Enterprises on November 12, 2008.
 As Red Ant Enterprises went into receivership in January 2009, that release is no longer available for sale.
 The Australian rights to Evangelion: 1.0 have since been sub-licensed to Madman Entertainment, who have a special relationship with Funimation and have the rights to various TV series and films from Manga Entertainment and ADV Films.
 Madman Entertainment released the film in Australia on November 30, 2009.

 In 2021, Amazon Studios acquired the streaming rights to all of the Rebuild of Evangelion films.
 The 1.11 version of the film became available on the streaming service on August 13, 2021.
 It featured full re-dubbings of all Rebuild films, including several voice actors from the A.D.
 Vision and Manga Entertainment localizations of the original series and films, in place of the mostly new cast used in the Funimation adaptations of the Rebuild series and Netflix's adaptation of the series.
 Like Netflix's release, it also included a full re-translation by Khara's in-house translator, Dan Kanemitsu.